 Having a baby with reflux can be messy and frustrating for all involved.
 It is a struggle to hear your baby cry and not know what to do.
-Here are 5 tips for how to living with baby reflux can be made easier, from how to sit up a baby with reflux to how to find the best bibs for babies with reflux.
+Here are 5 tips for how those stressful months can be made easier.
+From how to sit up a baby with reflux to how to find the best bibs, you’ll find it here.

-While Owen has proven to be a very easy-going and happy baby in comparison to Ryan, it’s very apparent that he has a case of reflux.
 Basically, after each feeding, he’ll cry and whine until he spits up, usually multiple times.
-While Ryan occasionally spit up, it was nothing compared to what we’ve experienced with Owen.
-The sheer amount that comes out of such a small boy baffles me (and covers me, eeww) daily.
+While my first occasionally spit up, it was nothing compared to what we’ve experienced with Owen.

-With all of this gross goo day in and day out, I’ve learned a few things that have made living with a baby with reflux so much easier.
+With all of this gross goo day in and day out for months on end, I learned a few things that have made living with a baby with reflux so much easier.
 I hope these tips can help other moms and dads as well!

 5 Tips for Living With a Baby With Reflux